mtasende/Neural-Networks-and-Deep-Learning-Nielsen/README.md

 # Neural-Networks-and-Deep-Learning-Nielsen
-These are the IPython notebooks that I wrote when following Michael Nielsen's book "Neural Networks and Deep Learning".
+In the "/src" folder the IPython notebooks, that I wrote when following Michael Nielsen's book "Neural Networks and Deep Learning", can be found.
 They are named: cap1.ipynb, cap2.ipynb, cap3.ipynb, cap5.ipynb, cap6.ipynb

 I copy, below, M. Nielsen's license for the initial code.